shwina/still-magic/_en/verify.md

     -   Have every tool append information to a log
     -   Have another tool check that log file after the run is over
     -   Logging and then checking makes it easy to compare values between pipeline stages
-    -   {% include ref key="s:logging" %} shows how to do logging
+    -   {% include xref key="s:logging" %} shows how to do logging
 -   Common tests
     -   Same number of output records as input records
     -   Or fewer output records than input records if you're aggregating